Brain-Based Learning Auditory Processing ActivitiesSeptember 11th, 2017

 Paper bag skits

 Are you interested in learning more about solutions to reading, writing, math, or spelling problems?
 What about solutions that also improve your auditory, visual, and tactile-kinesthetic systems?
-Schedule a free 30-minute consultation with Bonnie Terry M.Ed., BCET.
+Schedule a 30-minute consultation with Bonnie Terry M.Ed., BCET.